 MMIHR emphasises the importance of translating research findings into practical health initiatives that produce real outcomes.
-Our team of prominent researchers are driven to improve the quality of health interventions through research that tests and improves the effectiveness of existing health-related programs, health service delivery, health education, and community planning and design.
+Our team of prominent researchers are driven to improve the quality of health interventions through research that tests and improves the effectiveness of existing health-related programs, health service delivery and health education, and community planning and design.
 Our research enables us to develop and shape individual, social and community programs based on a rigorous analysis and synthesis of observational and experimental data, from the molecular to societal level.

-Our research emphasises the complex interactions between individuals, the social and physical aspects of their communities and the available health care systems.
+Our research emphasises the complex interactions between individuals, social and physical aspects of their communities and health care systems.
 This broad-based approach includes:

-- clinically based exercise-nutrition intervention studies to: - improve and maintain bone and skeletal muscle health for healthy ageing - maximise health benefits through the optimal timing of nutrition and exercise - prevent and manage the adverse effects of cancer and chronic metabolic diseases - discover the biological mechanisms underlying the health benefits of exercise and nutrition - environmental and behavioural epidemiological studies aimed at: - identifying key physical and social aspects of urban environments that promote physical and cognitive health across the lifespan - understanding how genetic, psychosocial and behavioural factors interact with the environment to impact on health - identifying optimal person- and environmenttailored intervention strategies for the promotion of health-related behaviours - MRI intervention studies to: - improve cognitive and motor skills, quality of life and participation in brain-injured patients - mitigate the adverse effects of chemotherapy in cancer patients - uncover the biological mechanisms, the active ingredients and the duration of action underpinning training-induced gains - focused studies to understand and describe the individual impact of risk behaviours and disease - the promotion of equitable access to health services and active-friendly communities.
+- clinically-based exercise-nutrition intervention studies to: - improve and maintain bone and skeletal muscle health for healthy ageing - maximise health benefits through the optimal timing of nutrition and exercise - prevent and manage the adverse effects of cancer and chronic metabolic diseases - discover the biological mechanisms underlying the health benefits of exercise and nutrition. - environmental and behavioural epidemiological studies aimed at: - identifying key physical and social aspects of urban environments which promote physical and cognitive health across the lifespan - understanding how genetic, psychosocial and behavioural factors interact with the environment to impact on health - identifying optimal person- and environmenttailored intervention strategies for the promotion of health-related behaviours. - focused studies to understand and describe the individual impact of risk behaviours and disease - the promotion of equitable access to health services and active-friendly communities.